I was a tourist. On 8th May after visiting Darling Harbour. Around 2.30pm I went to a foodcourt near paddy Market.

 Phil over 8 years ago

 Thank you for the reply.
 The most unpleasent to me was the ignorance of the food court staff and that is what made me to think that they too are involved in these robberies.
 If not theres no way they couldnt hear the loud noise made by the man seated in front of me.
 Even thattitude of the ploice was very lethargic and it seemed to me that I was justanother victim.
 Anyway I appreciate your response and thanks for your concern.
-Kind regards - Fon over 7 years ago
+Kind regards - Fon almost 8 years ago